joaopn/zotero_llm/README.md

 - **Key References** (`key_references`): Extracts the most important and influential references from a research paper and writes them to a "Key References" note.
 Adds a "key_references" tag to the item.
 Works on both individual items and entire collections.

+- **Missing PDF** (`missing_pdf`): Database-level task that flags all items without PDF attachments by adding a "missing_pdf" tag.
+Also removes the flag from items that now have PDFs.
+Prints the names and collection paths of affected items.

-Both tasks automatically skip items with existing tags to prevent duplicates and require fulltext (PDFs) by default.
+The analysis tasks automatically skip items with existing tags to prevent duplicates and require fulltext (PDFs) by default.

 ## Quick Start